Thursday, 30 April 2020

 51. Mike Reynolds sends this great memory of happy times

-My name is Michael (Mike) Reynolds and I was born in Lancing in June 1937.
-My parents Eric and Dorothy Reynolds,(I think a year or so before I was born), bought a new bungalow at 14 The Drive, South Lancing, and it was here that I lived with my family for the whole of my childhood.
-The family consisted of Mum and Dad, my Dad’s father Frank Reynolds (Pop), and my brother Geoff, four years older than me.
+My name is Michael (Mike) Reynolds, and I was born in Lancing in June 1937.
+My parents, Eric and Dorothy Reynolds,(I think a year or so before I was born), bought a new bungalow at 14 The Drive, South Lancing, and it was here that I lived with my family for the whole of my childhood.
+The family consisted of Mum and Dad, my Dad’s father, Frank Reynolds (Pop), and my brother Geoff, four years older than me.

 Before the war, Dad and Pop had set up in business with a bicycle shop in South Street (number 111 I think),- W.F. and E.F.Reynolds- but when WWII started, Dad was called up into the RAF, and my earliest memories of the shop have Pop in the workshop at the back mending the punctures, and Mum running the shop at the front.
 The other shops I can recall nearby were the World Stores, a grocery where the front of the counter was lined with glass-topped biscuit boxes, Surfleets Chemist on the corner of Penhill Road, Colbourns Haberdashers, Potter Bailies Grocers, Isteads Hardware shop, and on the other side of South Street was the Co-op, where the money was sent on overhead wires from the counter to the cashier.

-I walked each day to South Lancing Primary School, just over the Southern Railways line.
+I walked each day to South Lancing Primary School, just over the Southern Railway line.
 I suppose I would have started there in 1943, but I can’t remember the names of my teachers.
 I remember that afternoon school finished at about the same time that the “Steyning Flier”, one of the last steam trains to run through Lancing, would come puffing through.
 We boys would run quickly up and onto the footbridge over the railway line and wait for the Flier to pass underneath, shrouding us in a cloud of smoke and steam – we also tried to spit down the funnel!

 As others of your correspondents have told, the war years made the beach a no-go zone, but with very little traffic on the roads, The Drive and Chester Avenue were our playgrounds.
-The horse-drawn cart of Mr Souter the milkman, Lisher’s coal cart, or the rag and bone man’s cart were about all the traffic there was!
+The horse-drawn cart of Mr Souter, the milkman, Lisher’s coal cart, or the rag and bone man’s cart were about all the traffic there was!

 I don’t have any clear memories of the air raid on April 25, 1941, in which two houses in The Drive were bombed, but the bombed sites became makeshift (and not very safe) playgrounds.

-When I got a bit older I had my own bicycle, and I was able to range further.
-First, the Cubs, and then the 1st South Lancing Troop of the Boy Scouts kept me out of (most) mischief, and at age 11 in 1948 I started at Worthing High School for Boys in Broadwater.
+When I got a bit older, I had my own bicycle, and I was able to range further.
+First, the Cubs, and then the 1st South Lancing Troop of the Boy Scouts kept me out of (most) mischief, and at age 11 in 1948, I started at Worthing High School for Boys in Broadwater.

-NEW AI-generated podcast from Mike's Story
+NEW Experimental AI-generated podcast from Mike's Story

 If any of the above jogs other memories, I can be contacted by email at reymor@bigpond.com